ibm-cloud-docs/iaas-vpn/getting-started.md

 ## What is IBM Cloud VPN?

 VPN access enables users to manage all servers remotely and securely over the IBM Cloud private network.
-A VPN connection from your location to the private network allows unlimited file transfers, out-of-band management, and server rescue through an encrypted VPN tunnel.
+A VPN connection from your location to the private network allows out-of-band management and server rescue through an encrypted VPN tunnel.
 With VPN access, you can:

 * Establish a VPN connection to the private network by SSL, PPTP or IPSEC
 * Access your server via its private 10.x.x.x IP address by SSH or RDP